 However, on a recent shopping trip we were introduced to electric induction ranges.
 Wow, was I impressed!
 The convenience and control of a gas stove top with the an easy-to-clean smooth top.
 This has totally confused my decision.
 Induction cooktops are still quite a bit more expensive, so it’s a big choice.
 The salesperson was unable to identify any drawbacks to these ranges at this time—other than the fact that we may have to purchase new cookware, which he said can be purchased for around $300 for an adequate set.

 The other factor is that my husband and I purchased this home with the plan to sell within 10 years—we got it for a good price and believe we will be able to resell at a profit as long as we do some good, cost effective updating.
 I would love, love, love and appreciate your advice!
 Cathy

 Dear Cathy: You sure know how to make my day!
 I could have edited out all of the mushy stuff in your message to get right to the subject of induction cooking, but as you see, I didn’t.
-Thank you so much for your support—for being there, for trusting me and for giving me a renewed determination to keep doing what we do here every day.
+Thank you so much for your support—for being there, for trusting me, and for giving me a renewed determination to keep doing what we do here every day.

 Read the manual over and again.
 (I still refer to mine.)
-For less than $75 you can figure out if induction cooking is for you before committing to thousands of dollars in new appliances.
+For a small investment, you will soon figure out if induction cooking is right for you before committing to thousands of dollars in new appliances.
 That’s what I would do.
-This will give you an opportunity to test your current cookware, too, for compatibility.
-You may be pleasantly surprised to find that the cookware you have already is fully compatible.
+This will also give you an opportunity to test your current cookware, too, for compatibility.
+You may be pleasantly surprised to find that the cookware you have already is fully induction compatible.

-As for your home’s resale value, as induction cooking becomes more well known (and loved), a beautiful induction range will, in my opinion, make your property more valuable and desirable.
+As for your home’s resale value, as induction cooking becomes more well known (and loved), a beautiful induction range or cooktop will, in my opinion, make your property more valuable and desirable.
 As the pros say: The kitchen and bathrooms sell a home.